Bachelor of Arts in Art History

 Recommended while an undergraduate at CPP: Students may pursue minors offered at CPP that are compatible with their interests in graduate education.
 The History Minor, for example, is always complementary to art history.
 Alternatively, since a Ph.D. in Art History or Visual Studies will require an examination in graduate school in two foreign languages, one of which must be French or German, additional coursework or a minor in French may be desirable.
 (To give students a minimum of preparation, the B.A. in Art History already requires a year of French or German.)
 Students with an interest in the burgeoning field of digital humanities—which includes digital art history, a growing specialization within art history scholarship—may wish instead to pursue the minor in Digital Social Sciences, Humanities, and Arts.

-Curatorship (for museums, galleries, or other institutions and events)
+Curatorship (Museums, galleries, or other institutions and events)

-Collections management (for museums or other collecting or exhibiting institutions of art) or librarianship
+Collections management (Museums or other collecting or exhibiting institutions of art) or Librarianship

-Museum education (for museums or other exhibiting institutions of art)
+Museum education (Museums or other exhibiting institutions of art)

 Required credentials: M.A. in Museum Education or Museum Studies is typical.
 Recommended while an undergraduate at CPP Consider pursuing a museum internship while a senior.

-Arts administration (for profit or non-profit institutions) or careers in art business (in auction houses, galleries, or art specializations
+Arts administration (For-profit or non-profit institutions) or careers in art business (auction houses, galleries, or art specializations)

 Required credentials: M.A. in Arts Administration or Arts Management or Art Business (depending on area of interest) is desirable.
 The Sotheby’s Institute of Art at Claremont Graduate University, for example, offers a M.A. in Art Business and a M.A. in Arts Management.